jgitlin-p21/chef-server/doc/HOW_THINGS_WORK.md

 - Add a function for add\_user and update\_user that inserts only the sentinel value into the public\_key field in the users table.
-- The add and update triggers in keys\_update\_trigger.sql are present to maintain compatibility with older versions of chef-server.
+- The add and update triggers in keys\_update\_trigger.sql are present to maintain compatibility with older versions of cinc-server.

 Phase2(To be implemented):
 Todo:
 - Delete the and and update triggers in keys\_update\_trigger.sql.
 - Delete the public\_key column in users (and perhaps clients) table.
 Notes:
-- This should be easier once all the users are on Phase1 release of chef-server.
+- This should be easier once all the users are on Phase1 release of cinc-server.
 - The code will then only interact with the add\_user and update\_user functions in the back.
 - The upgrade path after Phase2 rollout will include upgrading to a release with